Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 You can also invest up to £50k in NS&I's Premium Bonds.
 Although you aren't guaranteed to win anything, the prize allocation is designed to provide a regular monthly income which is competitive with the best instant access savings accounts.
 Since all prizes are tax-free this is an option well worth considering if, like many, you've been dragged into the 40% tax band recently and want to protect a bit more of your income.

 If you are really fortunate, and still have substantial assets over the current £325k IHT limit, and you don't want your dependents to lose a large chunk of their value when you die, think about setting up a trust for them.
 You can also give each of them up to £3k each tax year as a gift, and this is not taxable.
-As discussed elsewhere, IHT is likely to be one of the taxes to take the brunt of any increases in October, so be quick in case Reeves decides to abolish taper relief.
+As discussed elsewhere, IHT is likely to be one of the taxes to take the brunt of any increases in October, so be quick, in case Reeves decides to abolish the current taper relief system.

 Those pensioners who have continued working to supplement their state and occupational pensions, but who perhaps could do without the extra income for a bit, could also usefully consider stopping work temporarily, or switching to voluntary work.
 By doing this you would (quite legitimately!) deprive the treasury of the extra tax which you would otherwise have paid on your income, possibly at the 40% rate.
 If you have a money purchase pension pot, there are schemes available which offer a guaranteed payout at the end of a set term without taking any monthly income.
-With current interest rates still at 5%, these provide a welcome tax-free bonus at the end of the term which you can then re-invest in another pension product and/or start taking income from.
+With current interest rates still at 5%, these provide a welcome tax-free bonus at the end of the term which you can then re-invest in another pension product and/or start taking income from when a more favourable tax regime applies.

 Last but not least, if you're on a low income, and haven't yet thought about claiming pension credit, please check whether you might be entitled to it.
 Pension credit is one of the least well-claimed benefits, with a whopping 37% of those entitled to it not actually claiming it last year.
 DWP won't invite you to claim (for obvious reasons!), so you'll need to make an application yourself.
 Citizens Advice or Age Concern will help if you're unsure how to check your elegibilty.
-DWP are now actively trying to identify anyone who is entitled but haven't claimed, on instructions from Starmer.
+DWP claim they are now actively trying to identify anyone who is entitled but hasn't claimed, on instructions from Starmer.
 This is to try and counter the many and somewhat unexpected claims in the media of cruelty to the poorest elderly caused by withdrawing their Winter Fuel payments.
-My guess is that they will fail, given the complexity of applying, and the natural pride of many of the wartime generation now in their '80s in not wanting to 'sponge off the state' as they see it.
-Reeves will be hoping that few, if any, claim - if even half of them did, it would open the gates to thousands of pounds in extra benefits to each successful applicant, leaving a big dent in the 1.2Bn Reeves is expecting to retain from restricting Winter Fuel.
+My guess is that they will fail to make much impression, given the complexity of applying (a 230-question form is just the start), and the natural pride of many of the wartime generation now in their '80s in not wanting to 'sponge off the state' as they see it.
+Reeves will be hoping that few, if any, claim - if even half of them did, it would open the gates to thousands of pounds in extra benefits to each successful applicant, and virtually eliminate the estimated £2Bn in savings Reeves is hoping to make by restricting Winter Fuel Payments.

-Don't let Reeves' money-grabbing treasury off the hook, though - there's no shame in taking state benefits that you're still entitled to, since you'll already have paid for them out of your taxes and NI contributions throughout your working life.
-Claim what you're due, unlock all those additional means-tested benefits that Reeves will no doubt be withdrawing from the rest of us shortly...and make her treasury pay.
+Don't let Reeves' money-grabbing treasury off the hook - there's no shame in taking state benefits that you're still entitled to, since you'll already have paid for them out of your taxes and NI contributions throughout your working life.
+Claim what you're due, unlock all those additional means-tested benefits that Reeves will no doubt be withdrawing from the rest of us shortly...and make her treasury pay !

 To be continued …watch this space for updates.